 - Thin wire for attaching or hanging butterflies

-- X-Acto knife or box cutter
+- Craft knife or box cutter and self-healing mat

-- Hot glue gun
+- Hot glue

-- Paper, pen, scissors
+- Paper, pen, and scissors for creating the template

 Trace your butterfly wings onto the cardboard on either side of the body.